Last Updated on by

 Belkin WeMo offers a range of products that allow you to control your appliances from anywhere in the world.
 The brand includes motion sensors, smart lighting, smart plugs, and Wi-Fi cameras.

 It has also introduced the WeMo Maker, which turns non-smart Internet of Things devices into smart ones that you can control with your smartphone or tablet.
 These devices connect to your home’s Wi-Fi network and can also connect to popular home automation platforms like Google Home, Amazon Alexa, and even IFTTT.

 WeMo has several great points, but the best one is the affordability of its products.
-All WeMo devices are less than $100.
+All WeMo devices has low price.

 But are there alternatives to Belkin WeMo?